XenitAB/xenitab.github.io/docs/blog/12factor.md

 > The twelve-factor app is designed for continuous deployment by keeping the gap between development and production small.

-This factor has still not established itself fully in that many production environments are hard to squeeze onto a developer's laptop.
-Generally speaking, the public cloud providers put too little effort into supporting development use cases for their services.

-[Kind](https://kind.sigs.k8s.io/) deserves mentioning for its heroic effort to achieve a dev-friendly, multi-node Kuberentes cluster using only Docker.
+This factor remains as relevant as ever, but has still not established itself fully in software-as-a-service development: many production environments are hard to squeeze onto a developer's laptop.
+Generally speaking, the public cloud providers put too little effort into supporting development use cases for their services.Kubernetes goes furthest in this respect: [Kind](https://kind.sigs.k8s.io/) deserves mentioning for its heroic effort to achieve a dev-friendly, multi-node Kuberentes cluster using only Docker.

 Docker has introduced a borderland where it is possible to develop a container using just Docker Engine for dev environment and still be reasonably confident that it will execute properly in e.g. Kubernetes.
 Still, some provisioning of backend services is still needed and time is wasted maintaining two different sets of instrumentation.
 For example, apps often have a Docker Compose file to get developers started, and a Kubernetes manifest for test/prod.
+When these desynch, nasty surprises can occur at deployment.

 > The twelve-factor developer resists the urge to use different backing services between development and production

-Many full-stack development setup includes "dev" servers whose role is to automatically reload the app as its source code change.
+Many full-stack development setups includes "dev" servers whose role is to automatically reload the app as its source code change.
 Similarly, tools like Docker Desktop and Tilt provide capabilities and environments that are subtly different from e.g. Azure Container instances or Kubernetes.
 All these will color developers' choices and risk introducing issues that will not be discovered until late in the process.

+The 2022 developer considers both developer experience, continuous integration/delivery/deployment and operability when choosing tools.

 Indicators: